 While more climbers have died on Mount Everest (305 at the time of writing) than any of 13 other ‘eight thousanders’, this is primarily due to its popularity compared to its slightly smaller neighbours.
 Currently around 1,000 climbers attempt to reach the world’s highest point every year, around half of them proving successful.
-By comparison, just 367 people have reached the summit of the world’s second tallest mountain, K2 in the Karakoram range of the China-Pakistan border.
+By comparison, just 367 people have reached the summit of the world’s second tallest mountain, K2 in the Karakoram range on the China-Pakistan border.
 86 have lost their lives there, making it the most deadly of the world’s five tallest mountains.
-It is not however, the most deadly of the eight thousanders, a grim title held by Annapurna I where over one third of attempted climbs prove fatal.
+It is not, however, the most deadly of the eight thousanders, a grim title held by Annapurna I where over one third of attempted climbs prove fatal.

 Amongst mountaineers, K2 is often referred to as’ the savage mountain’ due to its combination of a wickedly difficult technical climb and weather worse than even that found in the Himalayas.
 While Everest has been conquered from every approach and at all times of year, K2 has never been successfully climbed during the winter, and its East Face remains unscaled.
 Three quarters of attempts approach the summit via the Abruzzi Spur, a challenging route comprising ice fields and difficult rock-climbing.
 Those that attempt it particularly fear a section known as the ‘Bottleneck’, a narrow gully beneath a wall of seracs, house-sized blocks of glacial ice with the potential to tumble down on climbers beneath at any time.
 The majority of the climbers that lost their lives during the deadly 2008 K2 disaster did so in serac falls in the Bottleneck.